 If your “Check Engine” light turns on, there’s a chance that your transmission system is acting up.
 Of course, there could be many other causes, so we recommend looking for symptom clusters (i.e. two or more symptoms of insufficient transmission fluid) to confirm, or booking a free road test and multicheckto pinpoint the problem.

 - Slipping Gears

-Sometimes low transmission fluid causes the opposite problem.
-Instead of it being too hard to shift gears, it can be too easy.
-If your transmission slips out of gear all on its own, this is a dangerous problem.
+Sometimes, instead of making it too hard to shift gears, low transmission fluid causes the opposite problem, making it so shift-sensitive that it slips out of gear on its own, without any input from the driver.
+As you might have guessed, this is a serious problem, one that can jeopardize road safety for you and nearby drivers.
 This usually occurs shortly after you have switched gears and it usually slips into neutral, but not always.
 Again, low transmission fluid can cause this because of low hydraulic pressure.